 AEN held its third National Conference May 22-24, 2018, in Washington, DC.
 This participatory program provided an opportunity for AEN members and other invited guests to discuss the impact of changing realities in the Middle East, in US politics, and on college campuses on their work countering BDS, defending free speech and academic freedom, and promoting robust discussion about Israel on campus.

-Selected photos from the conference can be viewed at AEN’s Facebook page.
+Photos from the conference can be found on AEN’s Facebook page.

 The program began with a keynote address on Tuesday, May 22, by Tamara Cofman Wittes, a senior fellow in the Center for Middle East Policy at the Brookings Institution, on the changing U.S. role in the Middle East.

 The next day featured three participatory sessions on issues impacting faculty and students on campus.
 The first session, introduced by AEN members Cary Nelson and Donna Divine, focused on how geopolitical shifts in the Mideast posed both challenges and opportunities for faculty seeking to combat BDS and support Israel on campus.
 The second session, on effective faculty collaboration with students against BDS, featured a roundtable discussion consisting of AEN members Jaime Grinberg and Rachel Harris, University of Minnesota Hillel Director Benjie Kaplan, and Oberlin student Eliana Kohn.
 The third session, introduced by AEN members David Greenberg and Jonathan Marks, explored the implications of identity politics on campus.
 After each session, conference participants convened into breakout groups to discuss, strategize, and develop best practices.